HuanLab/ML4MassSpec/README.md

 * Train and evaluate machine learning models
 * Understand and interpret model results

-You will use interactive notebooks inside **JupyterLab** (an advanced interface for working with Jupyter Notebooks).
-Jupyter Notebooks are documents that let you write and run code, see results immediately, and add explanations or notes—all in one place.
-JupyterLab makes it easy to organize, edit, and run these notebooks in your web browser.
+You will use **Jupyter Notebooks** through **JupyterLab** (a web-based development environment).
+Jupyter Notebooks are interactive computational documents that combine:

+* **Live code cells** - Write and execute Python code line by line
+* **Output visualization** - See plots, tables, and results instantly below each code cell
+* **Markdown text** - Add explanations, notes, and formatted text between code sections
+* **Persistent state** - Variables and data stay in memory as you work through the notebook

+JupyterLab provides the interface to create, edit, and run these notebooks in your web browser, making data analysis interactive and reproducible.

 ---